TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection: Benchmark Experiments

 \subsection{Guidance for Future Research using TalkingHeadBench}

 This benchmark underscores several critical areas for future research in deepfake detection.

-\textbf{Limitations of SOTA Detectors.} Our analysis highlights that while models like TALL~\cite{xu2023tall} and DeepFake-Adapter~\cite{shao2025deepfake} demonstrate strong performance across most generators, there remains considerable room for improvement in achieving consistent excellence across all domains.
-Specifically, TALL achieves exceptional T1 scores on 3 out of 6 generators and maintains no worse than fair performance on the remaining ones, while DeepFake-Adapter reaches exceptional on 2 generators and stays within reasonable to fair on the rest.
-Notably, both models are only jointly exceptional on AniPortraitVideo~\cite{wei2024aniportrait} and Hallo~\cite{xu2024hallo}, suggesting current detectors may still struggle to generalize uniformly across diverse generation methods.
+\textbf{Limitations of SOTA Detectors.} Our analysis shows that while models like TALL~\cite{xu2023tall} and DeepFake-Adapter~\cite{shao2025deepfake} perform strongly across most generators, there remains room for improvement in achieving consistent excellence across domains.
+Specifically, TALL achieves exceptional T1 scores on 3 of 6 generators and no worse than fair on the others, while DeepFake-Adapter reaches exceptional on 2 and stays within reasonable to fair elsewhere.
+Notably, both models are jointly exceptional only on AniPortraitVideo~\cite{wei2024aniportrait} and Hallo~\cite{xu2024hallo}, suggesting detectors still struggle to generalize uniformly across diverse generation methods.

-\textbf{Open Challenges.} While our analysis provides insights into generalization and robustness, several aspects of the TalkingHeadBench benchmark remain difficult for SOTA detectors.
-These include (i) handling challenging generators like EMOPortraits~\cite{drobyshev2024emoportraits} and Hallo2~\cite{cui2024hallo2}, where even the SOTA detectors reach only 70\% and 88\% T1 accuracy in P3; (ii) reducing performance degradation in P3 where both identity and generator properties differ between train-test splits, all detectors except DF-Adapter exhibit significant performance degradation from P1 to P3; (iii) overcoming model reliance overly on background artifacts—as demonstrated in Sec \ref{ssec:error_analysis}—which can cause the model to ignore relevant facial features and lead to misclassification.
-These persistent challenges highlight the need for future detectors to incorporate stronger domain adaptation, semantic attention, and modality-aware training to handle real-world deepfakes more reliably.
+\textbf{Open Challenges.} While our analysis offers insights into robustness, several aspects of TalkingHeadBench remain difficult.
+These include (i) handling generators like EMOPortraits~\cite{drobyshev2024emoportraits} and Hallo2~\cite{cui2024hallo2}, where SOTA detectors reach only 70\% and 88\% T1 in P3; (ii) reducing degradation in P3 where both identity and generator differ between splits, as all detectors except DF-Adapter degrade significantly; (iii) overcoming reliance on background artifacts—as shown in Sec.~\ref{ssec:error_analysis}—which causes models to ignore relevant facial features.
+These challenges highlight the need for detectors with stronger domain adaptation, semantic attention, and modality-aware training to handle real-world deepfakes more reliably.